 The Purpose of an Eviction Notice

-An eviction notice is meant to inform tenants that a legal process of eviction is about to begin, if the landlord grievance cannot be resolved.
-If the eviction is not based on a particular grievance, there is generally a much longer deadline to respond - up to 30-60 days (vs. 3-5 days for many issue-specific notices in some jurisdictions).
+An eviction notice is meant to inform tenants that a legal process of eviction is about to begin if the landlord grievance cannot be resolved.
+If the eviction is not based on a particular grievance, there is generally a much longer deadline to respond - up to 30-60 days (as opposed to 3-5 days for many issue-specific notices in some jurisdictions).